World's first child born after uterus transplantation

 The uterus transplantation research project at the University of Gothenburg is the world’s first systematic and scientifically based study aimed to find a treatment for women suffering from uterine factor infertility.

 The researchers in the project are carefully monitoring several medical, psychological and quality-of-life-related parameters.

 Uterine infertility, which affects over 200,000 European women, is the only form of female infertility that until now has lacked effective treatment.

-Two previous experiments with uterine transplants have been performed, in Saudi Arabia in 2000 and in Turkey in 2011.
-In the first case, the womb from a living donor, had to be removed shortly after the transplant.
-In the second case, the donor was a brain-dead heart beating young woman.
+Two previous experiments with uterine transplants have been performed, in Saudi Arabia in 2000 and Turkey in 2011.
+In the first case, the womb from a living donor had to be removed shortly after the transplant.
+In the second case, the donor was a brain-dead heart-beating young woman.
 In 2013, the research team in Turkey reported several attempts to reintroduce embryos and two very early pregnancies that ended in miscarriage.

-The research project in Gothenburg is funded by grants from a private research foundation, the Jane and Dan Olsson Foundation.
+The research project is funded by the Jane and Dan Olsson Foundation.